- Register Online

 Noah's Playground for Everyone

-Noah’s Playground for Everyone is located in Lawson Park, which is at Sheridan Road and Clinton Place, just north of the Evanston Art Center and the Grosse Point Lighthouse.
+Noah’s Playground for Everyone is located in Lawson Park, which is at Sheridan Road and Clinton Place, just north of the Grosse Point Lighthouse.
 Noah’s Playground for Everyone is a fully-accessible playground.
 It gives an opportunity to all children, no matter their physical circumstances, to engage with others and for families to have fun and grow together.
 The picture to the left was taken at the dedication ceremony in June 2008.

 Most importantly, this playground allows all kids to be real kids and do what they do best – play, learn, and become the best people they can be.
 Funding for this project came from private donations in memory of Noah Cutter and the City’s Capital Improvement Program.
 Construction was completed in 2008.

 In September 2012, Evanston’s very own Noah’s Playground for Everyone won a Reader’s Choice Award in Time Out Chicago Kids’ 2012 Hipsqueak Awards.
 It was chosen as the “Best Playground” in their inaugural awards contest, honoring the best in family-friendly arts, entertainment and advocacy in the Chicago area.